-The Learning and Development Lab explores how children and adults learn and remember, focusing on the cognitive and neural mechanisms that support learning across time and development.
-Unlike traditional approaches that focus on stable “traits” or average behavior, we emphasize the dynamic nature of cognition and development—how moment-to-moment brain and attentional states and different early life experiences shape learning and memory outcomes.
+The lab explores how we learn and remember, focusing on the cognitive mechanisms that support learning across time and development.
+Unlike traditional approaches that focus on average behavior, we emphasize the dynamic nature of cognition—how moment-to-moment brain and attentional states or external factors like reward shape learning outcomes.

 Research Themes